wbsoft/parce/docs/source/gettingstarted.rst

 When parsing starts for the first time, the function is called to get the rules.
 Each rule consists of two or more parts: First the *pattern*, then the *action*, and optionally one or more *targets*.
+The pattern is a regular expression string; the action may be anything, giving a meaning to the matched text.
 A target is either a reference to another lexicon, or a number like 1 or -1.
 Another lexicon is pushed onto the stack, and a number like -1 is used to pop the lexicon off the stack, so that the previous lexicon takes over parsing again.

 Parsing text using our language
 -------------------------------